 - an animal inoculated with or exposed to an HHS select toxin.

 - select toxins identified in an original food sample or clinical sample.

-- any South American genotypes of Eastern Equine Encephalitis Virus and any West African Clade of Monkeypox virus provided that the individual or entity can identify that the agent is within the exclusion category.
+- any South American genotypes of Eastern Equine Encephalitis Virus and any West African Clade of Mpox virus provided that the individual or entity can identify that the agent is within the exclusion category.

 - any select agent or toxin seized by a Federal law enforcement agency will be excluded from the requirements of this part during the period between seizure of the select agent or toxin and the transfer or destruction of such agent or toxin